 Pick Your Edge

 Sometimes the propagation delay is similar for the both rising edge and falling edge, and other times it is skewed.
 When the numbers are not identical, the best specification is typically shown on the front page of the data sheet.
 The graph below, though used above in a different example, is a good one to observe to see the difference between rising and falling edge delays.
 It is important to make sure you compare the same propagation delay edge when looking at two comparators.

 Can Somebody Turn Up the Heat?

 Temperature is the last specification that we mention for propagation delay variations.
 Though not guaranteed and production tested, one can often find graphs in the data sheet that show the temperature relationship between the two parameters.
 Sometimes the relationship is fairly linear; other times, not at all; it really depends on the comparator design.
 Below are a couple of graphs that show the relationship for the LTC6752 and the LT1719 high speed comparators.
 Note how the change over temperature can be more than 20% in some cases, and in other cases be a fairly small percentage of the room temperature value.

 Armed and Ready to Choose Wisely

 Hopefully, this has demystified some of the subtleties of propagation delay measurements.
-Linear Technology offers a wide range of comparators, grouped by high speed (≥500ns propagation delay), micropower (≤110µA typical supply current), application specific and high temperature.
+Analog Devices offers a wide range of comparators, grouped by high speed (≥500ns propagation delay), micropower (≤110µA typical supply current), application specific and high temperature.